 The general topic of injury is very diverse, including unintentional and intentional injury.
 The semester will begin with an overview of the field of injury followed by a focus on several specific subject areas, examining current issues within those subject areas.
 Course activities include discussion and critique of key readings, web-based and observational assignments, and a paper and presentation at the end of the semester.
-A major theme throughout the course will be the application of a systems approach to injury prevention and control.
+Throughout the course, we will consider the application of a systems approach to injury prevention and control.
+A major course theme will be a focus on how injury patterns are influenced by societal health inequities and what injury prevention conducted through the lens of community engagement and empowerment looks like.
 An extra-unit is available for students who wish to prepare a paper for publication (guidance provided).